-Professor Venetis is on sabbatical from Rutgers for two years.
-During this time, she is serving as the Executive Vice President and Legal Director of Legal Momentum, the Women’s Legal Defense and Education Fund, the oldest women’s rights legal advocacy organization in the U.S. She leads Legal Momentum’s advocacy efforts to protect the rights of women and girls in areas such as: human trafficking, violence against women, campus sexual assault, employment equity, economic security, sports, and equal access to justice.
+Professor Venetis was on sabbatical from 2015-2017 and served as the Executive Vice President and Legal Director of Legal Momentum, the Women’s Legal Defense and Education Fund, the oldest women’s rights legal advocacy organization in the U.S. She led Legal Momentum’s advocacy efforts to protect the rights of women and girls in areas such as: human trafficking, violence against women, campus sexual assault, employment equity, economic security, sports, and equal access to justice.

 Immediately after law school, Penny clerked for Judge Dickinson R. Debevoise of the U.S. District Court for the District of New Jersey.
 She also practiced law with the firm O’Melveny & Myers.
 She also worked for the UN Special Rapporteur Investigating War Crimes in the Former Yugoslavia, investigating systematic rape and genocide.